Stroud's late bucket lifts No. 4 Wayne over No 9 Nitro

 WAYNE — In a game boasting eight ties and 18 lead changes, it’s not surprising that the contest was decided in the final seconds.

-But people probably didn’t expect the eventual game-winning shot to come from Wayne’s Kierston Stroud.
+But people probably didn’t expect the eventual game-winning shot to come from Wayne’s Kierstin Stroud.

 “We were coming down the floor, I saw the clock winding down and could’ve passed it to Alana (Eves) but thought they’d steal it so I took the jump shot,” Stroud said.